 Income Statement Examples

-Income statement provides a summary of all the revenues and the expenses over the time period in order to ascertain the profit or loss of the company and the example of which includes income statement prepared by a company XYZ Ltd. Every half-yearly in order to present the different revenues and the expenses of the company during the period of half-year to present financial picture of the company.
+The income statement examples summarize all the revenues and expenses over the period to ascertain the company's profit or loss.
+The example includes an income statement prepared by a company, XYZ Ltd. Every half-yearly to present the company's different revenues and expenses during the period of half-year to present a financial picture of the company.

-An income statement (also known as profit and loss account) is one of the financial statement that shows the income and expenses of a company for a specified time.
-Investors and business managers use the income statement to determine the financial health of the company.
+An income statement (also known as a profit and loss account) is one of the financial statement that shows the income and expenses of a company for a specified time.
+Investors and business managers use the income statement to determine the company's financial health.

 - Revenue: The revenue of the company is the income from all sources.

-- Expenses: Cost incurred by a company like the cost of goods sold, operating expenses come under this head.
+- Expenses: Costs incurred by a company like the cost of goods sold, and operating expenses come under this.

 - Gains/Losses: These are non-operating investment-related activities.